JavaGT/wearetheuniversity.org/source/blog/2024/08/12/Open Senate Letter.md

 author-slug: members-of-the-university-of-auckland-senate
 ---

 Note: This document is set such that everyone with the link should have edit permission.
 So, just scroll down and type to add.
 However, I have now noticed that links that go through phones may be changed, and those may not be editable.
-The original link is:
+The original link is:Plain-text: https://docs.google.com/document/d/1smn9xkkKe-diV-n04BtaqRKep_vdANMrGgKjlk_MuSI/edit

-Plain-text:
-https://docs.google.com/document/d/1smn9xkkKe-diV-n04BtaqRKep_vdANMrGgKjlk_MuSI/edit

 Live link: